mattmorten/clojure-tutorial/README.md

                      (get-in piece [target-y target-x]))))))))
 ```

 We have a few new concepts here.
-The first is `range`, which is a helpful function to generate a sequence of
+The first is [range](https://clojuredocs.org/clojure.core/range), which is a
-incrementing numbers:
+function to generate a sequence of incrementing numbers:

 ```clojure
 (range 5)
 => [0 1 2 3 4]
 ```

-This is often used when trying to mimic the behavior of a classic "for-loop" (as opposed to a for-each loop).
+This is often used when trying to mimic the behavior of a classic "for-loop" (as opposed to a foreach-loop).
 The
 following would be similar:

 ```clojure